 Amanda Stevens is the award-winning author of over fifty novels, including the modern gothic series, The Graveyard Queen.
 Her books have been described as eerie and atmospheric, “a new take on the classic ghost story.”
-Born and raised in the rural south, she now resides in Houston, Texas, where she enjoys binge-watching, bike riding and the occasional margarita.
+Born and raised in the rural south, she now resides in Houston, Texas, where she enjoys binge-watching, bike riding and the occasional Horror Night with friends.